SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Argo Group International Holdings, Ltd. of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 20, 2022 - (NYSE: ARGO)

 NEW YORK, Nov.
-2, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Argo Group International Holdings, Ltd.
+9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Argo Group International Holdings, Ltd..

 Shareholders who purchased shares of ARGO during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.